Bazalbuilder/Aegis/CONTRIBUTING.md

 * Double quotes
 * One statement per line

-Use 'StyLua' to format your code in accordance to the Roblox style guide.
+Use 'StyLua' (`stylua -c src`) to format your code in accordance to the Roblox style guide.

 ### Selene and StyLua
-Selene and StyLua are used in this project for static analysis.
+Selene and StyLua are used in this project as a linter and formatting tool respectively.

 Make sure to install Foreman and run `foreman install` first, which will make both Selene and StyLua available for you.